sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Log

-Use this option to append and configure debug logging to the event log.
+The **Log** option appends and configures debug logging to the event log.

 ### Syntax